 What are the best trees for shade?

-This week, we answer, “What are the best trees for shade in Cincinnati?”
+This week in Cincinnati Gardening Made Simple, we answer, “What are the best shade trees in Cincinnati?”

 When purchasing a shade tree, you want to do your research or ask an expert.
 You want to choose a tree that will thrive in your soil type and receive the proper sun exposure.

 We believe research should be made simple.
 At Natorp’s tree nursery, we grow 30,000 trees each year.
 Our tree experts are always available to answer your tree questions.
 You can stop or email email@example.com or click here to search our tree library.
 Here are 7 Trees that we recommend:

 Green Vase Zelkova